SC-Robotics-2021/SCR_2022-23/Autonomy/AUTONOMY.md

 - Need Nvidia GPU
 - Install nvidia-docker2: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html
 - Install Nvidia cuda toolkit: https://developer.nvidia.com/cuda-toolkit
+  - I do not recommend installing cuda toolkit directly from apt, I was having problems.
   - **Nvidia cuda toolkit I think also will install the nvidia driver, so you may not have to manually install driver**
 - To make sure you have updated nvidia driver
   - Check for recommended driver: